Last Updated on February 2, 2023 by Derek

 Plant the seeds in the spring.

-Do annuals produce seats or any perennials?
+Do annuals produce seeds or any perennials?

 Annual blooms produce seeds after the planting period (late summer or early fall).
 Signifying to the plant that its life span is complete.